James G. Spady: Scholarly work

 Spady dedicated much of the last 35 years of his life to documenting Hip Hop history and culture.
 He co-authored the first trilogy of books about Hip Hop, with Nation Conscious Rap (1991), Twisted Tales: In the Hip Hop Streets of Philly (1995), and Street Conscious Rap (1999), ultimately adding a fourth volume with The Global Cipha: Hip Hop Culture and Consciousness (2006).

+Awards

+Awards Spady received include the American Book Award in 1988 and the National Newspaper Publishers Association's Meritorious Award.

+Archives

+Following Spady's death in 2020, at the age of 75, his family together with a group of University of Pennsylvania alumni whom he had mentored worked to build an archive of his writings, which was eventually acquired in 2023 by the University of Pennsylvania Libraries.